Advanced Statistical Physics

 In the thematically structured lecture the theoretical contents are presented and discussed.
-The relevant experimental results for phase transitions, non-equilibrium phenomena and pattern formation processes are presented.
-Building on that the theoretical models for their description are developed on the blackboard together with the students.
-Solution- and approximation methods like the renormalization group approach for phase transitions are presented and discussed.
+The relevant experimental results for phase transitions, non-equilibrium phenomena and the theory of percolation are presented.
+The theoretical models for their description are developed in the lectures together with the students.
+Solution- and approximation methods like the renormalization group approach for phase transitions are presented and discussed in detail.
 A dialogical structure of the lecture is emphasized to advance the analytic-physics intellectual power of the students and to encourage a critical scrutinization of the chosen approaches.

 In the problem sets the students have the opportunity to apply the presented techniques to concrete problem examples and to analyze the results.
 In the course of this analytic calculation exercises, simple numerical simulations and conceptual questions with answers in the form of continuous text are chosen as task form.
 The solution proposals of the students are corrected to give the students feedback for their modeling and solution abilities and to detect and correct misconceptions as early as possible.

-Mehran Kardar: Statistical Physics of Particles (Cambridge University Press)
+- M. Kardar: Statistical Physics of Fields, Cambridge University Press, (2007)

-Mehran Kardar: Statistical Physics of Fields (Cambridge University Press)
+- M. Kardar: Statistical Physics of Particles, Cambridge University Press, (2007)